zessta/GenQ/JS_correct_incorrect.md

-## Question 23: **Dynamic Form Builder**
+## Question 23: **Interactive Storybook for Kids**
-   **Description:** Create a dynamic form builder where users can add different types of form fields (text, checkbox, radio, etc.).
+   **Description:** Create an interactive storybook with animations and sound effects for kids.
-   **Skills Tested:** DOM manipulation, data handling, event handling.
+   **Skills Tested:** DOM manipulation, event handling, animations.
    **Features:**
-   - Allow users to add, remove, and reorder form fields.
+   - Display pages of a story with text and images.
-   - Support different field types (text input, checkbox, radio button, dropdown).
+   - Add interactive elements (e.g., clickable characters, sound effects).
-   - Display a preview of the form as fields are added.
+   - Animate transitions between pages.
-   - Output the form data as a JSON object upon submission.
+   - Provide narration for the story.

 **Links:**